 • MP3-O-Matic [download] — Similar to FLAC Distiller, MP3-O-Matic transcodes raw PCM "WAV" files, in parallel, into near-lossless VBR MP3 files.
 It can optionally normalize audio volume as part of the process.
 This can be especially handy in a studio environment where one is working with lots of raw files.

-All builds are compiled in a secure, clean-room environment with minimal dependencies, and should work on Debian 6 (Squeeze), 7 (Wheezy), 8 (Jessie), Sid, as well as downstream distributions such as Ubuntu, Mint, and the like.
-Since it makes such a large performance impact, in addition to the standard AMD64 and i386 packages I've also built a non-standard i686 variation which is targeted at CPUs which support the advanced instruction sets of the Intel Pentium 3 and later.
+All builds are compiled in a secure, clean-room environment with minimal dependencies, and should work on Debian 7 (Wheezy-LTS), 8 (Jessie-LTS), 9 (Stretch), and probably Sid as well as certain downstream distributions such as Ubuntu, Mint, and the like.
+Since it makes a surprisingly large performance impact, in addition to the standard AMD64 and i386 packages I've also built a non-standard i686 variation which is targeted at CPUs which support the accelerated instruction sets of the Intel Pentium 3 and later.
 If you're running Hiawatha on a 32-bit architecture and your CPU isn't too ancient, you'll likely prefer the i686 builds.
-There is also an Apt repository, generously hosted by Pål Sollie, which makes it easy to keep your systems up to date.
-Note that the non-standard i686 package isn't available however, so if you want to use that one, you'll still need to download it directly.
+Note that the non-standard i686 package isn't available via apt for technical reasons so, if you want to use that oddball package, you'll need to download it directly.